 Monument review includes oceans, tribal lands and Sequoias

-FILE--In this Dec.
+In this Dec.
 28, 2016 file photo,the two buttes that make up the namesake for Utah's Bears Ears National Monument in southeastern Utah.
-Interior Secretary Rya... .
+Interior Secretary Ryan Zinke is recommending that the new Bears Ears National Monument in Utah be reduced in size and says Congress should step in to designate how selected areas of the 1.3 million-acre site are categorized.

 Add your comments below